Getting to know PowerPoint 2010

-If you are familiar with PowerPoint 2007, then you will notice that there are not too many changes to the 2010 interface, other than the Backstage View, which we will cover later in this lesson.
+If you are familiar with PowerPoint 2007, you'll notice that there aren't too many changes to the 2010 interface other than Backstage view, which we'll cover later in this lesson.

 PowerPoint uses slides to build a presentation.
-In order to create an engaging presentation, PowerPoint allows you to add text, bulleted lists, images, charts, video and more to your slides.
-You can add as many slides as you like to a presentation and at any time you can view or playback your presentation by selecting one of the Slide Show play options.
+To create an engaging presentation, PowerPoint allows you to add text, bulleted lists, images, charts, and video to your slides.
+You can add as many slides as you want to a presentation, and at any time you can view or play back your presentation by selecting one of the slide show play options.

 Click the buttons in the interactive below to learn how to navigate and interact with slides in the PowerPoint window.